 Make people feel as though they’ll be missing out if they don’t act immediately.

 Nothing can tank your email campaign faster than sending it out at the least convenient time for your subscriber.
-If it’s sent during the rush to get kids ready for school, or as people are rushing to get through their work before home time, your client is likely to ignore it.
+Unfortunately, if it’s sent during the rush to get kids ready for school, or as people rush to get through their work before home time, your client will likely ignore it.

 Yes, she could get back to it later, but how likely is it that she’ll remember or even bother?
 Find out when your subscribers are most likely to be receptive to your emails.
 Then experiment.
 Send the emails out at different times of the day and different days of the week.